-In spring 2023, something else began to bloom.
+In Spring 2023, something began to bloom.
 Naomi Faifai partnered with award-winning Auckland screen printers, Artrite, to produce her first ever limited edition screenprint, Home.

-Spending several days in the studio alongside master screenprinter Glenn, Naomi immersed herself in the screen printing process, developing an original artwork for the project while gaining a deeper understanding of the craftsmanship behind each print.
+Spending several days in the studio alongside master screenprinter Glenn Taylor, Naomi immersed herself in the screenprinting process, developing an original artwork for the project while gaining a deeper understanding of the craftsmanship behind each print.

 The result is an 11-colour silkscreen print, released as a limited edition of only 25.
 Each print is individually signed and numbered by the artist, and finished with Artrite's embossed mark.

-For an artist whose practice is deeply rooted in intuition, storytelling and everyday life, Home became a fitting starting point for her first editioned print.
+For an artist whose practice is deeply rooted in intuition, storytelling and everyday life, Home became a fitting starting point for her first limited edition print.

 The concept for the work emerged naturally from this environment, not only the physical space itself, but the feeling attached to it.

 Unlike painting or drawing, screenprinting demands careful planning.
-Every colour is separated by hand into individual layers, each printed independently and aligned with precision to create the final image.
+Each colour is separated into its own layer and printed individually, with every layer precisely aligned to build the final image.

 For Naomi, entering this process meant adapting her instinctive way of working into an entirely new medium.